std::any and Type Erasure

 Summary

 std::any is the most "dynamic" type-safe container in C++17.
-It achieves the ability to "store values of any type" through type erasure, and provides type safety checks upon retrieval through any_cast.
+It achieves the ability to "store values of any type" through type erasure, and provides type safety checks upon retrieval through std::any_cast.
 Small Buffer Optimization ensures that the performance of small objects is not affected by heap allocation.